QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata.md

 4. ![](/assets/world-data/WorldDataToolImages/Image_WorldDataTool_Cover_ConvertRailPreview.png){: w="222" h="38" }{: .right } When ready, press `Convert Rail Preview` to create your new cover point actors and delete the preview actor.

  > The `Convert Rail Preview` performs the actor creation then preview deletion as two separate "Transactions".
- > This means if you want to reuse the preview actor, you can run `Undo` once to get the preview actor while also retaining the new actors.
+ > This means if you want to reuse the preview a, you can run `Undo` once to get the preview actor while also retaining the new actors.
  > Press `Undo` twice to fully undo the operation if needed.
  {: .prompt-tip }